 Reading: 70 minutes

-Mathematics: 75 minutes
+Mathematics : 75 minutes

-Science: 112 minutes
+Science: 1 12 minutes

+Civics: 60 minutes

+U.S. History : 90 minutes

-^{}It is suggested that assessments be administered over a two-day time period.
+^{}It is suggested that assessments be administered over a two-day/session time period.

 Interim Assessment tests must be given during the testing window listed on the Schedule of Activities.
 Schools may determine the specific test session schedule within the given window.
 While the scheduling of test sessions at a particular time on a particular day during the administration testing window is left to the discretion of each school site, considerations should be made as to what is in the best interest of the students.